- Advanced Short Range Air to Air Missile (ASRAAM)

 Despite the initial problems, the new rocket motor is a significant achievement.

-Brimstone 2 was be integrated with Typhoon in the P3E series of enhancements that will also include Storm Shadow integration, all managed under Project CENTURION.
+Brimstone 2 was integrated with Typhoon in the P3E series of enhancements that also included Storm Shadow integration, all managed under Project CENTURION.

 Brimstone 3 is a new build missile that incorporates all the previous spiral developments into a single consistent standard.